 Have you ever wondered why we change the way we do things?
 Usually changes occur for the sake of convenience, time saving and/or money making for larger companies trying to provide consistency of products.
-The truth is, the old traditional ways actually had purpose behind them and the new, more convenient modern methods may be harming our bodies!

 Take, for example, grain preparation.
 As early as 1200 – 1500 BC the people in Guatemala soaked corn, a process called Nixtamalization.
 According to Wikipedia: